 Red is a colour that appears in flowers across the world, but some popular ones in the UK are tulips, peonies and poppies.

-Lesser known (but no less impressive) red flowers include the frilly amaryllis, South African protea and the unusual looking celosia - look them up, you'll see why we think they're so brilliant.
+Lesser known, but no less impressive, red flowers include the frilly amaryllis, South African protea and the unusual looking celosia - look them up, you'll see why we think they're brilliant!